EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 `User`, `File`
 ### Main Scenario
 1. User starts the application
-2. The application displays the notebook interface and shows that no notebook has been created
+2. The application displays the notebook interface and shows a default Note Page inside a default Note Group
 3. User is able to create new Note Groups, and also create new Note Pages inside the Note Group for writing notes
 4. User is able to perform extra text editing features to the notes written
 5. User is able to undo or redo any operations performed